shoui520/shoui520.github.io/docs/vn-setup.md

 ## Microsoft Windows

-Visual novels are always Microsoft Windows applications.
+Visual novels are always Microsoft Windows programs.
 If you have a Windows PC, you will always be able to run visual novels as long as your visual novel supports the Windows version you are running.
 For most VNs out there, Windows 7 is a minimum, older titles will also work on XP.
 Newer titles released after 2019 will require Windows 8.1 as a minimum.

 ### Step 1.
 Japanese Locale